-(a) Relating to an election.

-(b) For the immediate preservation of the public peace, health or safety, containing a declaration of the facts constituting the urgency, and is passed by a four-fifths vote of the city council.

-(c) Relating to street improvement proceedings.

-(d) Relating to taxes for the usual and current expenses of the city.

-(e) Covered by particular provisions of law prescribing the manner of its passage and adoption.
+- (a) Relating to an election. - (b) For the immediate preservation of the public peace, health or safety, containing a declaration of the facts constituting the urgency, and is passed by a four-fifths vote of the City Council. - (c) Relating to street improvement proceedings. - (d) Relating to taxes for the usual and current expenses of the city. - (e) Covered by particular provisions of law prescribing the manner of its passage and adoption.

-Except as otherwise provided by general law, or by this Charter, no action providing for any specific public improvement or for the appropriation or expenditure of public money, in any amount over one thousand dollars (\$1,000.00), or for the acquisition, sale, lease, encumbrancing, or disposition of any real property of the city, or any interest therein, or for the purpose of levying any tax or assessment, or the granting of any franchise, or for the establishing or changing of fire limits, or for the imposing of any penalty, shall be taken except by ordinance.
+Except as otherwise provided by general law, or by this charter, no action providing for any specific public improvement or for the appropriation or expenditure of public money, in any amount over two thousand five hundred dollars (\$2,500.00) or for the acquisition, sale, lease, encumbrancing, or disposition of any real property of the city, or any interest therein, or for the purpose of levying any tax or assessment, or the granting of any franchise, or for the establishing or changing of fire limits, or for the imposing of any penalty, shall be taken except by ordinance.

 No ordinance, or portion thereof, shall be repealed except by ordinance.
-No ordinance shall be revised, re-enacted or amended by reference to its title only; but the ordinance to be revised or re-enacted; or the section or sections thereof to be amended, or the new section or sections to be added thereto, shall be set forth and adopted according to the method provided in this section for the enactment of ordinances, and such revision, re-enactment, amendment or addition shall be made by ordinance only.
+No ordinance shall be revised, re-enacted or amended by reference to its title only; but the ordinance to be amended, or the new section or sections to be added thereto, shall be set forth and adopted according to the method provided in this section for the enactment of ordinances, and such revision, re-enactment, amendment, or addition, shall be made by ordinance only.

-All ordinances shall be signed by the mayor and attested by the city clerk.
-(As amended May 13, 1935; May 13, 1957; May 10, 1965.)
+All ordinances shall be signed by the Mayor and attested by the City Clerk.
+(Amended May 1967)